 - 2-2-1.
 No live aquatic organisms may be imported into the state.
 This includes all fish, amphibians, aquatic insects and aquatic invertebrates. - 2-2-2.
-It is illegal to possess or use as live baitfish any species of fish not allowed in this section.
-The possession of a restricted live baitfish while fishing in waters prohibiting their use is illegal.
+It is illegal to possess or use as live aquatic bait any species other than those defined in Section 2-1-1.
+The possession of a live baitfish species while fishing in waters prohibiting their use is illegal.
+The transportation of live white suckers, other than in Richland, Cass, Traill, Grand Forks, Walsh and Pembina counties is illegal.
+The transportation of live rainbow smelt is illegal except as allowed in 2-2-3.1.3.